 - Then, wings shaped like a number 3

-I place a few simple flowers around them.
-Everything stays on the left side, leaving space on the right for the message later.
+A few simple flowers are placed around them.
+Everything stays on the left side, leaving space on the right for the message.

 Painting the Elements

-- Rose sienna for the flowers (I don't stay inside the lines to keep it loose)
+- Rose sienna for the flowers (coloring loosely, not staying inside lines)

 - Turquoise blue for the butterflies’ top wings